d-rens/page/content/workflow.md

 {{< figure src="https://i.redd.it/t8qlcxzet9191.png" title="time to create-complexity comparison" >}}

-The graph should illustrate that the entry barrier is harder, so people mostly prefer using word, but in the long time, and at everything containing formulas, pictures and more than a page LaTeX is should be prefered.
+The graph should illustrate that the entry barrier is harder, so people mostly prefer using word like software, but on the long time, and at everything containing formulas, pictures and more than a page LaTeX should be preferred for ones own sake.

 Personally, I have a lot of fun using it, and it often motivates me to get work done instead of being a hindrance like Word.
 I don\'t want to focus solely on why Word is bad, but here\'s a nice way to compare them:
-In Word, you set your text while typing, and you only see the
+>In Word, you typeset your text while typing, and you only see the \'finished\'
-\'finished\' text.
-Consequently, while writing, you might do it naturally or, to procrastinate, start to format everything.
-Then, when you move a figure, there is the possibility that everything gets messed up.
+>text.
+Consequently, while writing, you might do it naturally or, to
+>procrastinate, start to format everything.
+Then, when you move a figure, there
+>is the possibility that everything gets messed up.

 On the other hand, with LaTeX, you just write in plain text using, for example, Vim (which also makes it more enjoyable to use).
 You see the text with commands within it, and you focus on writing content without worrying about how it looks.
-When you want to add a footnote, you simply use \'\\footnote{}\' and input the content.
+When you want to add a footnote, you simply use `\footnote{}` and input the content.
 There are no style considerations to think about, but it still yields a sense of logical structure, resulting in the best and most perfect outcome from my experience.